Let’s take this OUTSIDE

 Another great place for garden art is around a water feature.
 For a naturalistic touch, add statues of animals and birds that naturally drink from the pond, such as a concrete turtle or bronze heron.
 To add a bit more whimsy, consider a statue fountain, like a stone fish or a lion with water coming out of its mouth.
 If you’re looking for a simpler, quieter feature, start with a small pond or fountain and then branch out as you see fit, adding rocks, plants and koi or goldfish.
 If you do want to add fish, remember to add them last, since living in a construction site may disturb them.

 Water features provide a unique opportunity to add water plants to your garden, such as water hyacinth, pickerel and, of course, water lilies.
 Adding plants at the sides of your pond or fountain is also an option and, though mosquitoes do not breed in moving water as easily, you may also want to add some mosquito repellent plants like Ceylon citronella grass, geraniums, lemon balm, lavender, marigolds, catnip, rosemary and allium.
 But remember, citronella, marigolds and geraniums are toxic for pets, so be sure it grows in an area your pet cannot reach.
+Instead, you may seek insect control services if your mosquito infestation issues are getting worse.

 With warm summer days ahead, now is the time to spruce up your outdoor space.
 Getting creative in your garden isn’t much different from getting creative inside — just make your space suit your needs and desires! ✦